Ujjwalsharma2210/flutter_map_math/README.md

 - Heatmap generation: Applications may need to generate a heatmap of points or events on a map, which can be useful for visualizing patterns or clusters of activity.<br>

 - Clustering: Applications may need to group nearby points on a map into clusters, which can be useful for reducing visual clutter or for identifying areas of high activity.<br>

-- Proximity detection: Applications may need to detect when a user or object is within a certain distance of a point or area on a map, which can be useful for triggering location-based actions or notifications.
-DONE<br>

-- Mapfencing: Applications may need to create a virtual boundary around a point or area on a map, and detect when a user or object enters or leaves that boundary.
-This can be useful for triggering location-based actions or notifications.<br>

 - Tile generation: Applications may need to generate map tiles for use in custom map layers or overlays, which can be useful for adding custom data or visualizations to a map.<br>